mjwall/accumulo-quickstart/README.md

 - Accumulo 1.5.0

-My intent is to provide an easy way for those interested in Accumulo to get started without having to know how much about how Hadoop, Zookeeper or Accumulo work.
+My intent is to provide an easy way for those interested in Accumulo to get started without having to know much about how Hadoop, Zookeeper or Accumulo work.
 I do plan to use it in our Accumulo Book, http://shop.oreilly.com/product/0636920032304.do

+I considered using the MiniAccumuloCluster, but in the end felt it would more useful for new users to have full installs of everything.

 ## Installation